brassica-collective/handbook/content/brassica/handbook/Agreements/values_agreement.md

-Please open the following image in full-size view summary of this agreement, and scroll down for further details.

-**![][image1]**

 ## **Review conditions**

-This agreement will be reviewed in any of the following circumstances:
+This agreement (*Version 2*) will be reviewed in any of the following circumstances:

 * When another agreement is amended in ways that impact the implementation of these guidelines

 * When an amendment is proposed to these guidelines.

 ## **Context Questions, Assumptions, and Risks**